 This is probably the best shot you have got without doing a lot of troubleshooting.
 Depending on which graphics card you have, visit the OEMS website, and download the latest driver they have.
 Install it, and if you are lucky enough it will fix your FPS drops and Stuttering.

-Enable Vsync in NVIDIA Control Panel
+Enable Vsync in the NVIDIA Control Panel

-To make sure your PC changes the frames as graphics card sends out new output, you need to enable Vsync.
+To make sure your PC changes the frames as the graphics card sends out new output, you need to enable Vsync.
 It limit’s your GPU to output frames as high as the refresh rate of your monitor.
 This makes sure that it reduces screen tearing but can introduce input lag.